 Scopes get more helpful as your project grows larger.
 There is a number of predefined scopes that cover basic cases.
 Additionally, it is possible to add custom scopes to your project.
 For example, you can create custom scopes for tests or for the files you are responsible for in your team.

 - Shared scopes are accessible for the team members via VCS and are stored at the project level. in the

 .idea, as a file with the extension

 - Local scopes are intended for personal use only and are stored in your workspace in the file

 If necessary, you can share a local scope, make a shared scope local, or create a copy of the scope.
 For more information, see Configuring Scopes and File Colors.

 PyCharm provides a special language that enables you to flexibly define the sets of entities included in a scope.
 See Scope Language Syntax Reference for details.

-To create and edit scopes, use the Scopes page of the Settings dialog.
-Scopes are defined in the following modes:
+To create and edit scopes, use the Scopes page of the Settings/Preferences dialog.

 - Manually, by specifying file masks according to the scope language syntax in the Pattern text box.